mikedfunk/cucumberjs-example/README.md

 ## Gotchas
 In a step definition this will cause trouble because the next step will try to execute whether or not the browser has finished loading the page.
 You will probably encounter a race condition.
-Instead, use the promise `.then()` method:
+Instead, use the `call()` method:

 ```javascript
 module.exports = function() {